 Anorexia and weight loss: Cancer or other chronic illness

 Heat or cold intolerance: Thyroid dysfunction

-Depressed mood, poor concentration, anxiety, and loss of interest in usual activities: Mood disorder Overview of Mood Disorders Mood disorders are emotional disturbances consisting of prolonged periods of excessive sadness, excessive joyousness, or both.
-Mood disorders can occur in children and adolescents (see Depressive... read more
+Depressed mood, poor concentration, anxiety, and loss of interest in usual activities: Mood disorder Overview of Mood Disorders Mood disorders are emotional disturbances consisting of prolonged periods of excessive sadness, excessive elevated mood, or both.
+Mood disorders can occur in adults, adolescents, or children... read more

 Past medical history should identify known disorders that can cause weakness or fatigue, including